Mediation FAQ

 Is the outcome of mediation legally binding?

 Mediation is not legally binding on its own.
-Both sides of a mediation must agree to the finding from the mediator for it to hold weight.
+Both sides of a mediation must agree to the findings from the mediator for it to hold weight.
 Once they do, a court will generally accept the agreement, and then it will be legally binding.
-However, if one side does not agree with the outcome of mediation, then there is no forcing them to agree.
+However, if one side does not agree with the outcome of mediation, there is no forcing them to agree.

 What happens if we can’t reach an agreement in mediation?